Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof strategy: Preliminary results on finite flat group schemes

 In particular, for all $a\in J$ we have $(\Delta(a) \text{ mod } J)\otimes 1=0$.
 Since $A/J \otimes _R A/J$ is a flat $R$-module, we deduce that $(\Delta(a) \text{ mod } J)=0$ for all $a\in J$ and this is what we wanted to prove.

 The bijective correspondence given by $\varphi$ and $\psi$ described above shows, after taking ring spectra, that there is a bijection between finite flat closed subgroup schemes of $G$ and finite (flat) closed subgroup schemes of $G_K$.
-Since $K$ has characteristic 0, the group scheme $G_K$ is étale over $K$ \cite[Section 3.7 (II)]{Tate_FLT} so in turn its closed subgroup schemes correspond bijectively to the $\mathrm{Gal}(\overline{K}/K)$-submodules of $G_K(\overline{K})=G(\overline{K})$ by \cite[pg.
+Since $K$ has characteristic 0, the group scheme $G_K$ is étale over $K$ \cite[pg.
+138 (II)]{Tate_FLT} so in turn its closed subgroup schemes correspond bijectively to the $\mathrm{Gal}(\overline{K}/K)$-submodules of $G_K(\overline{K})=G(\overline{K})$ by \cite[pg.
 137]{Tate_FLT}.
-This completes the proof of the Lemma. \end{proof}
+This completes the proof of the first statement.